 Packing to go anywhere is always a challenge but I’d have to say that packing for the UK proves to be the biggest challenge of all.
 I’ve had a bad record with under-packing; our road trip to Ireland was proof of that.
 I packed all wrong for that trip: summer dresses and short sleeves when I should’ve packed a thick coat and knee high boots.
 I wanted to avoid a redo of that mistake so I obsessively looked at the weather and what Londoners were wearing on Instagram to determine what to bring.
+Plus I took a look at all the cool things to do in London and geared my outfits towards those activities.
 Thankfully, overall, I felt well-prepared for the crazy weather in London in March because of a few key items that I brought along.
 So I’ve written up this packing guide that I’m hoping will help you as you pull together your suitcase for your next trip to London.
 And if you’re looking for more help in planning your trip to London, you may want to brush up on British culture and traditions.

 WHAT TO PACK FOR LONDON IN MARCH

 I’d suggest bringing one or two warm sweaters.
 I knew I would wear mine at least once but I didn’t count on just how often I reached for them.
 My Canada Goose sweater (left) was perfect and did such a nice job keeping me warm during the rainy, chilly weather because it was made of 100% wool.
 I would recommend packing the same: one wool sweater and then an alternate light sweater like the one on the right.

 While I would keep all your short summer dresses at home, I would recommend bringing one or two maxi dresses in case the weather is sunny and warm.
 You can bring tights for extra warmth in case the weather never warms up.
 Maxi dresses make great photo props in all of London’s floral displays.